 Enjoy movies outdoors in the Spiegelgarden!
-Grab a drink, a snack from a food truck, and experience a one-of-a-kind movie event: classic cult movies on the big screen with personalized audio via our Silent Disco headphones.
+Grab a drink, a snack from a food truck, and experience a one-of-a-kind film event: outdoor movies on the big screen with personalized audio via our Silent Disco headphones.
 Seating is first-come, first-served.

 Please note: headphone use with deposit of your license/ID (to be returned upon exit).